openstax/corgi/bakery/README.md

 Examples:
 - `./build pipeline distribution prod` -> Build the distribution pipeline with prod environment variables and output on stdout.
-- `./build pipeline pdf staging -o pdf-pipeline.staging.yml` -> Build the pdf pipeline with staging environment variables and output to file `pdf-pipeline.staging.yml`, overwriting the file if it exists.
+- `./build pipeline cops staging -o cops-pipeline.staging.yml` -> Build the cops pipeline with staging environment variables and output to file `cops-pipeline.staging.yml`, overwriting the file if it exists.

 #### Generate a standalone task file suitable for `fly execute`
 Run `./build task <taskname> [options]...`